-- A. The IEFASC may establish committees as necessary to perform certain duties. - B. The standing committees are formed upon approval by the active member groups of the IEFASC. - C. Standing committees may include, but not be limited to, Activities, Hospitals and Institutions, Public Relations, Outreach and any other standing committee which are deemed necessary to carry on the work of the IEFASC. - D. At the inception of these standing committees, the voting participant present, in accordance with the approved election procedure will elect a Chairperson. - E. Other officers of each standing committee will be affirmed in accordance with committee guidelines.
+- A. The IEFASC may establish committees as necessary to perform certain duties. - B. The standing committees are formed upon approval by the active member groups of the IEFASC. - C. Standing committees may include, but not be limited to, Activities, Hospitals and Institutions, Public Relations, Outreach and any other standing committee which are deemed necessary to carry on the work of the IEFASC. - D. At the inception of these standing committees, the voting participant(s) present, in accordance with the approved election procedure will elect a Chairperson. - E. Other officers of each standing committee will be affirmed in accordance with committee guidelines.
+The Sub- Committee Chairs will be affirmed at the Area. - F. The Sub-Committee Chairs to attend the IEFASC and submit a written report.